Start: September 2015

 - Providing technical assistance to states and communities that are seeking to improve children’s behavioral health care, particularly in the area of psychotropic medication use;

-- Supporting a three-year quality collaborative to improve the appropriate use of psychotropic medication in residential treatment facilities;
+- Supporting a three-year quality collaborative to improve the appropriate use of psychotropic medication in residential treatment facilities; and

 - Disseminating the findings of the Faces of Medicaid analysis of children’s behavioral health care.